lbogdanskiDev/10xdevs-B2Proof/.docs/prd.md

 - Visual distinction between own and shared briefs (label)
 - Ability to navigate to brief details by clicking
 - Create brief button available on brief list
-- Edit and Delete specific brief buttons available on brief list

 ### US-007